 Limitations of IC Analysis

-Although IC analysis is supposed to precede any attempt to identify and classify the ICs as subjects, objects, noun phrase, it is based on the tacit assumptions about the grammatical status of the elements.
+Although IC analysis is supposed to precede any attempt to identify and classify the ICs as subjects, objects, or noun phrases, it is based on tacit assumptions about the grammatical status of the elements.

 - want/to go

-If we compare it with ‘want food’ then clearly the first analysis would be ‘want to/go’.
-But the answer was given was in favour of ‘want/to go’ because the possibility of ‘to go’ is easy where obviously ‘to go’ is a constituent.
+If we compare it with ‘want food’, the first analysis would clearly be ‘want to/go’.
+But the answer favoured ‘want/to go’ because the possibility of ‘to go’ is easy where obviously ‘to go’ is a constituent.

-Here such identification is grammatical because we accept an analysis which allows us to consider ‘to go’ as some kind of nominal element and favouring the comparison with ‘want food’, so that ‘to go’ is an expansion of ‘food’ because it is of the same grammatical type.
+Here, such identification is grammatical because we accept an analysis which allows us to consider ‘to go’ as some nominal element and favouring the comparison with ‘want food’, so that ‘to go’ is an expansion of ‘food’ because it is of the same grammatical type.

 Discontinuity

-Here ‘is’ is nearer to coming than to John.
-It is obvious that the ICs of this sentence is not ‘is’ and ‘John coming’, but rather ‘is…coming’ and ‘John’.
+Here, ‘is’ is nearer to coming than to John.
+The ICs of this sentence are not ‘is’ and ‘John coming’, but rather ‘is…coming’ and ‘John’.
 There is no non-ad-hoc way of representing this diagrammatically.

-Of course, we can always carry on the IC analysis by merely permitting discontinuity, but this does surely make less plausible the very assumption on which IC analysis is based – that language is essentially a one-dimensional linear string that can be chopped up into decreasing segments.
-It must be recalled that IC analysis depends on expansion, the substitution of sequences by single morphemes but discontinuous sentences are not sequences.
+Of course, we can always carry on the IC analysis by merely permitting discontinuity.
+However, this makes the very assumption on which IC analysis is based less plausible – that language is essentially a one-dimensional linear string that can be chopped up into decreasing segments.
+It must be recalled that IC analysis depends on expansion, the substitution of sequences by single morphemes, but discontinuous sentences are not sequences.

 Lexical ambiguity arises from the same word having more than one meaning